prodmodfour/molecular_dynamics_playtest/README.md

 Build tips:
     After building with cmake, either use winqdeploy to add the necessary DLLs to the build folder or copy them directly from the include directory.

+    In the build command, add --config Release if you don't want debug logging enabled (better performance). --config Debug otherwise.